 Sue McGrath: Writer, Editor, and Proofreader

 Sue is a writer, editor and proofreader with more than 20 years of experience in business, government, and the legal field.
 Sue earned a B.A. in psychology from Curry College, a certificate in copyediting from UC Berkeley, and is a member of the Editorial Freelancers Association and the American Copy Editors Society.

-- Three of her favorite words/sayings: I love other countries’ slang terms, such as gobsmacked (British word for astonished), whinge (Australian word for whining), and “Bob’s your uncle” (British term meaning “there you have it” or “it’s as simple as that”)
+- Three of her favorite words/sayings: I love other countries’ slang terms, such as gobsmacked (British word for astonished), whinge (an Australian word for whining), and “Bob’s your uncle” (British term meaning “there you have it” or “it’s as simple as that”)

 - Grammar pet peeve: Words used incorrectly.
 Look it up before you decide on it, just in case it doesn’t mean what you think it does or what it sounds like it should mean.
 For example, nonplussed, which to me seems like it would mean not caring much, actually means very surprised or confused.
 (English is a crazy language!)